 Drawing inspiration from themes of collecting memories I create playful jewellery which might explore a fleeting moment, a chance encounter or a material souvenir charged with meaning.
 Referencing shape, form, colour and pattern to realise each piece of jewellery I hope to create something which has both familiar and yet foreign associations, perhaps triggering a vague memory for the viewer and hopefully raising a smile!

-Since graduating over thirteen years ago I have been lucky enough to make, exhibit and sell my designs.
+Since graduating from Middlesex University with a First Class Degree in Jewellery in 2002 I have been lucky enough to make, exhibit and sell my work.
 My jewellery has visited, and emigrated, to places all around the globe and special pieces have been bought for both public and private collections.
-A number of my pieces feature in books and journals and my book, ‘Coloured Aluminium Jewellery’, was published by A&C Black in 2010.
+A number of my pieces feature in books and journals and my own book, ‘Coloured Aluminium Jewellery: design & make’, was published by A&C Black in 2010.